-These ear plugs are made to relieve head pressure inflight.
-Put them on before the cabin doors close and you’ll feel so much better in the air.
+These earplugs are made to relieve head pressure inflight.
+Put them on before the cabin doors are closed and you’ll feel so much better in the air.

 After my surgery I make sure to use this every single day, at home and on the road, to clean out my sinuses.

 I like to dab a few drops on my temples, the crown of my head, on my neck and behind my ears for sinus relief while flying.

 Want to live your best life through travel?